SLPs: Practical Therapy Techniques for Persistent and Resistant Speech Sound Errors

 Teresa Farnham, MA, CCC-SLP

 P.S.
-The articulation therapy resource handbook you’ll receive at my seminar is filled with new ideas and ready-to-duplicate materials you can use tomorrow!
+The articulation therapy digital resource handbook you’ll receive at my seminar is filled with new ideas and ready-to-duplicate materials you can use tomorrow!

 Who Should Attend